wbirkmaier/p4/README.md

 ### What the application does:
 This application is a simple RSS news feed aggregator:
-+ Default page shows pre-selected RSS feeds
++ Default page shows pre-selected RSS feeds.
-+ Creating an account allows you to add your own RSS feeds ex. <http://feeds.feedburner.com/pbs/wgbh/frontline/programs-feed></http://feeds.feedburner.com/pbs/wgbh/frontline/programs-feed>
++ Creating an account allows you to add your own RSS feeds ex. <http://feeds.feedburner.com/pbs/wgbh/frontline/programs-feed></http://feeds.feedburner.com/pbs/wgbh/frontline/programs-feed>.
-+ You are only allowed to create and edit your own feeds
++ You are only allowed to create and edit your own feeds.

 ### Demo Information:
 I plan to do an in person demo in my Section after Thursday's lecture in front of my group and TA Dan.

 ### Additional Information:
 + Coded to HTML5 standards and uses the <http://validator.w3.org/> service to check it.
-+ No Login is required, however you can create your own account, and then login and customize
++ No Login is required, however you can create your own account, and then login and customize.
-+ JavaScript must be enabled on the browser
++ JavaScript must be enabled on the browser.
 + Uses local database P4, and seeds.
  + php artisan migrate:make create_feeds; php artisan migrate
  + php artisan session:table; php artisan migrate